 Mueller is a double major in philosophy and political science and will work in the Gallery’s Research Centre.
 Her previous experience in the arts includes an internship with Glen Echo Park Partnership for Arts and Culture.
 She is involved in the philosophy department’s “Philosophy for Kids” program and is a member of the women’s tennis team and serves on the Student-Athlete Advisory Committee.

 The internship program is made possible through an academic partnership between the College and the National Gallery, London.
-Created in 2014, this partnership is the first of its kind for any U.S. educational institution.Tags: art, internships, London, National Gallery, nationalgalleryroll, philosophy, political science, psychology, Sarah Mueller, Sarah Wardlow, summer 2019 internships, theatre
+Created in 2014, this partnership is the first of its kind for any U.S. educational institution.Tags: art, comparative philosophy, internships, London, National Gallery, nationalgalleryroll, philosophy, political science, psychology, Sarah Mueller, Sarah Wardlow, summer 2019 internships, theatre